FOSSILGUY.COM

 Identifying characteristics of a fossil megalodon (megatooth) shark tooth

-Carcharocles (Otodus) megalodon tooth from Aurora, NC
+Otodus megalodon tooth from Aurora, NC

-Fossil Carcharocles subauriculatus (chubutensis) shark tooth idenification
+Fossil Otodus subauriculatus (chubutensis) shark tooth idenification

-Carcharocles subauriculatus fossil shark tooth from the Calvery Cliffs of Maryland
+Otodus subauriculatus fossil shark tooth from the Calvery Cliffs of Maryland

-Fossil Carcharocles anhustidens shark tooth idenification
+Fossil Otodus angustidens shark tooth idenification

-Carcharocles angustidens tooth from Berkeley County, South Carolina
+Otodus angustidens tooth from Berkeley County, South Carolina

 Examples of Megatooth Shark Teeth Fossils